New Tourism Development in Jurong Lake District

 Located adjacent to the new Science Centre and Singapore’s latest national garden, Jurong Lake Gardens, this iconic development will strengthen Singapore’s tourism experiences and offerings to enhance the destination attractiveness for the post-pandemic world.

 Make your next strategic investment and shape Singapore’s tourism landscape.

-All interested investors, developers, content owners/intellectual property owners around the globe are welcome to participate and share their proposals for the tourism development.
-Find out more and apply here.
+All interested investors, developers, content owners/ intellectual property owners around the globe are welcome to share proposals.
+To find out more, write to JLD@stb.gov.sg

 Singapore’s robust economy, highly educated workforce, excellent connectivity and high standard of living make it an ideal location for business and residency.
 Singapore also enjoys unparalleled global connectivity.
 As a major air, sea and telecommunications hub in Asia, Singapore offers market access to 4 billion people within a 7-hour flight radius.
 Changi International Airport receives over 7,000 flights a week across 400 cities in 100 countries.
 Singapore’s pro-business climate supported by infrastructure, talent and regulatory support have raised its rankings and made Singapore a choice destination for investment.

 In 2019, Singapore’s tourism sector performance was the strongest yet.
 The overall upward trend over the last few years reflects that Singapore is a choice destination for many tourists.
 Despite the COVID-19 pandemic, Singapore’s tourism sector remains resilient with strong support provided to businesses to accelerate operational technological transformation, and training programmes to provide new opportunities.
 In the spirit of re-thinking tourism experiences for the post-pandemic tourism industry, Singapore is forging ahead to expand its tourism offerings in Jurong Lake District (JLD).

 JURONG LAKE DISTRICT: A PLACE TO GROW